xipingyan/cpp_mem_leak_check/statitic_mem_usage/README.md

 # Readme
-Statistic memory consumtion.
+Statistic memory consumption.
 Only work for Linux.

 # How to run